-Celebrating World Health Day 2021
+Celebrating World Health Day 2021 with a look at MedTech Innovation

 World Health Day is celebrated annually on the 7th of April, sponsored by the WHO and other health-related organisations.
 There is a specific topic each year, and 2021 is no exception – despite an international pandemic.
 The 2021 World Health Day’s campaign is building a fairer, healthier world for everyone.
-This year’s topic cannot be more accurate, with the rapid advancement of medical technology increasing more rapidly than ever before.
+This year’s topic cannot be more accurate, with the advancement of MedTech increasing more rapidly than ever before.

 The healthcare industry has seen a great surge in technological advancements, prompting more developments and innovations to evolve as a result.
 So-called “Health-tech” is getting up to speed, driving the industry towards new perspectives and insights.
 Only approximately ten years ago the healthcare industry was primarily focusing on disease care, whereas now a lot of innovations are oriented towards disease prevention and more.
 We cover the main rising trends within the industry below.